aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaConfigProviders/Kafka-mTLS-Keystore-ConfigProviders/docs/step-by-step.md

 ### 6. Setup Amazon S3 Bucket to be used by Amazon Managed Service for Apache Flink

 Create an S3 bucket in the required AWS region e.g. us-east-1.
-We will use this bucket e.g. `kafkaclientstore` to get the keystore/truststore and the Flink application jar in subsequent steps.
+We will use this bucket e.g. `kafkaclientstore` to get the keystore and Flink application jar in subsequent steps.

-Now copy the keystore and truststore from `/tmp` to this S3 bucket
+Now copy the keystore from `/tmp` to this S3 bucket
 ```
 cd /tmp
 aws s3 cp kafka.client.keystore.jks s3://kafkaclientstore
-aws s3 cp kafka.client.truststore.jks s3://kafkaclientstore
 aws s3 cp private_key.pem s3://kafkaclientstore
 aws s3 cp client_cert.pem s3://kafkaclientstore
 ```